 We are building a portfolio of intellectual property around our crop yield technology and traits.
-As of September 30, 2019, we owned or held exclusive rights to 23 patents or pending patent applications worldwide related to advanced technologies for increasing yield in crops.
+As of February 28, 2019, we owned or held exclusive rights to 17 pending patent applications worldwide related to advanced technologies for increasing yield in crops.
 Our portfolio of patent applications includes plant science technologies we have in-licensed globally and exclusively from the University of Massachusetts and North Carolina State University related to the yield trait gene C3003 and other advanced technologies based on advanced metabolic engineering methods to improve carbon capture and selectively control carbon partitioning in plants.
-Our portfolio of patent applications also includes advanced technologies for increasing oil content in oilseed crops that we in-licensed globally and exclusively from the University of Missouri in 2018 and 2019 related to the yield trait genes C3007, C3010 and C3012.
-We also recently filed a new patent application on a breakthrough technology for producing PHA biomaterials in oilseeds which offers the potential for very low cost production of a specialty crop with applications in water treatment and plastics replacement.
+Our portfolio of patent applications also includes advanced technologies for increasing oil content in oilseed crops that we in-licensed globally and exclusively from the University of Missouri in 2018 related to the yield trait genes C3007 and C3010.